Mortgage Affordability Calculator — Maximum Purchase Price & Stress Test

 Affordability at $100,000 Household Income

-In Canada, all federally regulated mortgage lenders must apply the mortgage stress test — borrowers qualify at the higher of their contract rate plus 2% or 5.25% — meaning a buyer offered a 4.5% rate must demonstrate they can service payments at 6.5%, reducing maximum affordability by approximately 17–18%.
-At $100,000 income, the GDS ceiling of 39% allows roughly $3,250/month in housing costs.
-Subtracting estimated property taxes ($350/month) and heating ($150/month) leaves approximately $2,750/month for the mortgage payment, supporting a maximum mortgage of $400,000–$430,000 at the stress test qualifying rate.
+In Canada, all federally regulated mortgage lenders must apply the mortgage stress test — borrowers qualify at the higher of their contract rate plus 2% or 5.25%, so at a 4.79% contract rate you must show you can service the payment at 6.79%.
+That single rule cuts maximum affordability by roughly 17–18% compared with qualifying at the contract rate.
+Working it through at $100,000 household income: the GDS ceiling of 39% allows $3,250/month in total housing costs; subtracting $400/month of property tax and $175/month of heating leaves $2,675/month for the mortgage payment itself.
+At the 6.79% qualifying rate that payment supports a maximum mortgage of about $389,091 — and with a 10% down payment, a maximum purchase price of about $419,324, as shown in the table above.

 Affordability at $120,000 Household Income